lsst-sqre/s3s3/README.md

 ## Install ##

 s3s3 requires python3 and redis.
 It was tested with python3.4 and python3.5.
 And redis 3.x.

 ```bash
 pip install s3s3
 ```
 Pip install s3s3.

+## Client ##

+There are two clients.
+One for each service. `s3s3.client.ListenClient` is a client to listen to the `'backup'` redis pubsub channel and call `s3s3.client.on_notify`. `s3s3.client.BucketClient` is a client that uses the configuration to provide access to the duplicate_bucket API function.

+## Command Line ##

+Both clients are available as command line scripts.

 ```bash
 s3s3listen --config /path/to/s3s3.ini